Three ways to cover a graph: Separability and Complexity

+This section is devoted to different types of questions.
+First, we investigate how much global, local, and folded covering numbers can differ with respect to the same covering and input class.
+Second, we look at the complexity of computing these parameters.

-In Table~\ref{table:1} we provide several pairs of a host class $\mc{G}$ and a template class $\mc{T}$ for which the global covering number and the local covering number differ, i.e., $c_{g}^{\mc{T}}(\mc{G}) > c_{\ell}^{\mc{T}}(\mc{G})$.
+In Table~\ref{table:1} we provide several pairs of an input class $\mc{H}$ and a covering class $\mc{G}$ for which the global covering number and the local covering number differ, i.e., $c_{g}^{\mc{G}}(\mc{H}) > c_{\ell}^{\mc{G}}(\mc{H})$.
 Indeed this difference can be arbitrarily large.